Ultimate Guide to Creating the Best Charcuterie Boards

 3. Vintage Display of Charcuterie Board Ingredients

-Be still my vintage-loving heart!
-Not only is this meat and cheese tray from The Urban Soapbox gorgeous, but I adore the vintage elements.
+Be still, my vintage-loving heart!
+Not only is this meat-and-cheese tray from The Urban Soapbox gorgeous, but I also adore the vintage elements.

-The tray, bowls, and serving utensil display these charcuterie board ingredients perfectly.
+The tray, bowls, and serving utensils display these charcuterie board ingredients perfectly.
 Also, take notice of the layering technique as everything is perfectly tucked into this stunning platter.

 Charcuterie Board Ingredients | Charcuterie Recipes